University of FloridaSolutions for Your Life

 Overhead Irrigation

-Soil used for these studies tested medium (52 ppm) for M-1 soil-extracted K, and 80 lb/acre K2O were recommended (Hochmuth and Hochmuth, 1994).
-Yields averaged over CR treatments and two application methods responded similarly to 100 or 150 lb/acre K2O producing 99 and 100% RYs (322 cwt/acre), respectively.
-Preplant applications of CR (50/50) fertilizer increased yields 18% (340 cwt/acre) over preplant soluble sources (278 cwt/acre), but three split applications of CR (50/50) decreased yields 6% (329 cwt/acre) over split applications of soluble sources (350 cwt/acre).
+Soil used for these studies tested medium (52 ppm) for M-1 soil-extracted K, and 80 lb/acre of K2O was recommended (Hochmuth and Hochmuth 1994).
+Yields averaged using CR treatments and two application methods responded similarly to 100 or 150 lb/acre K2O producing 99 and 100% RYs (322 cwt/acre), respectively.
+Preplant applications of CR (50/50) fertilizer increased yields 18% (340 cwt/acre) over preplant soluble sources (278 cwt/acre), but three split applications of CR (50/50) decreased yields 6% (329 cwt/acre) compared to split applications of soluble sources (350 cwt/acre).
 Comparable yields (340 and 350 cwt/acre) were obtained with soluble sources applied in split applications or with CR (50/50) fertilizers applied entirely preplant.
-Leaf tissue K concentrations were adequate with all rates and placement schedules at early-runner-stage.
+Leaf tissue K concentrations at early runner-stage were adequate with all rates and placement schedules.

 Subsurface Irrigation